 Alana is a writer and broadcaster as well as a screen-printed textile maker.
-In 2015 Head Full of Love will tour nationally and Barefoot Divas played the Hong Kong Arts Festival.
+In 2015 Head Full of Love toured nationally and Barefoot Divas played the Hong Kong Arts Festival.
 In 2014 Alana Valentine was dramaturg on Bangarra’s Patyegarang, won an AWGIE Award for Community/Youth Theatre writing for Comin’ Home Soon and won the BBC International Radio Writing Competition.
 In 2013, Alana Valentine won three AWGIE Awards, including the Major AWGIE, the inaugural David Wiliamson Prize and the Youth and Community Theatre AWGIE for Grounded.
 In 2012 she won the 5th STAGE International Playwriting Award for Ear to the Edge of Time.
 Her plays Parramatta Girls and Shafana and Aunt Sarrinah are both on the NSW Schools Syllabus.

 Our members work together to represent their fellow writers across the industry in a number of committees such as the Feature Film, Children’s, Television and Theatre committees to negotiate for fair pay and conditions.
 Members are also elected to State and Territory Committees that meet on a regular basis to network, support each other, develop their craft and have a lot of fun in the process!
 Our local committees and their regular events are listed below.
 If you need more information or would like to contact our committee Chairs please email us at firstname.lastname@example.org.

 The Australian Writers’ Guild has a committee to support writers working in interactive media.
 The new Games & Interactive Advisory Committee (GIAC) is dedicated to establishing the priorities of one of Australia’s fastest-growing creative industries.
 The committee is chaired by AWG board member Teresa Crea, a cross media writer/director, and draws its membership from across the sector.
 More information about GIAC can be found here.

 Chair: Lisa Hoppe